LucaMalavolta/PyORBIT/docs/installation.rst

   for use.
   --------------------------------------------------------------------------

 Is quite simple: use a lower number after ``-np``.
-If `HyperThreading`_ is activated, the number of cores you see in your favorite task manger (or just ``htop``) is the number of _logical_ processor, while MPI cannot go further than the real number of cores in your machine.
+If `HyperThreading`_ is activated, the number of cores you see in your favorite task manager (or just ``htop``) is the number of _logical_ processor, while MPI cannot go further than the real number of cores in your machine.

 .. _OpenMPI: https://www.open-mpi.org/